February 29, 2008

 Monday I saw two adult red-tailed hawks at the Cathedral of St. John the Divine, but wasn't able to decide whether one of them was Tristan and whether all concern could be allayed about the injured hawk report from last week.

-Wednesday, two adult red-tails were again seen, but this time both provided a good view so that identification could be made.
+Tuesday there were two adult red-tails again, but this time both provided a good view so that identification could be made.
 One was Isolde.
 The other was not Tristan.
 It does indeed look like something dire has happened to Tristan, and that a new guy has already arrived to court Isolde.

 Tuesday